-With ongoing changes made by Google in 2019 and Google’s desire to keep you in search rather than going to webpages, Google My Business continues to grow in importance for businesses.
+With ongoing changes made by Google in 2019 and 2020 and Google’s desire to keep you in search rather than going to webpages, Google My Business continues to grow in importance for businesses.
 The great news is it lets small businesses with no marketing budget compete with big business.

 Front page of Google for free*

 Many small businesses comment how they’d love to get to the front page of Google.
 The easiest way to do this for free, is to set up a Google My Business listing.
 If there are multiple listings, you will appear in a map with three other businesses (and maybe an ad too), or you may miss the front page and be in the More places link immediately below those listings.
 In some cases (including when you look up your business name), you can appear in the side bar with a whole block of information just about your business!

 *If you don’t make the side bar or the ‘three pack’ then your listing will be in ‘more places’ so unfortunately not on the front page.
 The good news is following these tips, you can work on your listing to try and make the three pack.